ardentaegis17/ardentaegis17/README.md

 - 👋 Hi, I’m Aidan.
 Full-time student, part-time hikikomori.
 - 👀 I’m interested in data science, and its applications to the maritime and supply chain sector.
-- 🌱 I’m currently studying intelligent systems, information security and theory of computation.
+- 🌱 I’m currently interested in natural language processing, designing data-intensive applications and agile software development.
 - 💞️ I’m looking to collaborate in hackathons exploring diverse themes and technologies.
 - 📫 How to reach me - drop me a Tele @ardentaegis!